reactioncommerce/docs/docs/products.md

 ### publishing a product

-the mutation `publishProductsToCatalog` will do the trick provided an array of productIDs, if correctly formed it will return an Array of `CatalogItemProducts`, similar to `ItemProduct` but now as part of the published catalog.
+the mutation `publishProductsToCatalog` will publish to your current catalog, provided an array of productIDs.
+If correctly formed it will return an Array of `CatalogItemProducts`, similar to `ItemProduct` but now as part of the published catalog.

-#### mutation publichProductsToCatalog
+#### mutation publishProductsToCatalog

 ```graphql